DevNiko/aps-content-moderator-plugin/aps-content-moderator/README.txt

 == Changelog ==
 1.0.0 Release
 1.0.1 Bugfix: Refined Post comment field selection to avoid problems with other plugins.
+1.1.1 Some JS bug fixes and improvements.
+Added new settings options (enable / disable "Comment Max Length Notification".
+Possibility to define a alternate HTML element id or class name for the comment textarea. )

 == Upgrade Notice ==
 1.0.0 Release